Cancer treatment guidelines

-Patient guides based on ESMO’s Clinical Practice Guidelines are available, and most have been developed by the Anticancer Fund.
-They are designed to help patients evaluate treatment options, and translate complex medical information into a language understandable to patients.
+Patient guides based on ESMO’s Clinical Practice Guidelines are available, and some have been developed by the Anticancer Fund.
+They are designed to help patients evaluate treatment options and translate complex medical information into a language understandable to every patient.

-The American National Comprehensive Cancer Network’s Clinical Practice Guidelines in Oncology are developed by the National Comprehensive Cancer Network.
+The Clinical Practice Guidelines in Oncology are developed by the American National Comprehensive Cancer Network (NCCN).
 The NCCN Guidelines are the recognized standard for clinical policy in cancer care and are the most thorough and frequently updated evidence-based consensus-driven clinical practice guidelines.
 They are intended to assist all involved in the clinical decision-making process, including physicians, nurses, patients and their families, with the ultimate goal of improving patient care and outcomes.

 Personalised patient information

-Patients can contact us for relevant, detailed, up-to-the-minute information about a specific cancer type.
+Patients can contact the ACF for relevant, detailed, up-to-the-minute information about a specific cancer type or treatment.
 Informing patients about their individual treatment options is part of our mission.
 This is a free service offered to patients and their families to help them understand the nature of their diseases and explore existing treatment options.
 We depend on private funding to provide this independent and free service to patients and their family.